 Will you use a waterfall methodology, agile, or a hybrid approach?
 What types of projects does your organization typically run and what templates are needed for these projects?
 What reports do senior stakeholders want to see

 Decide upon the project management process that your PMO will use and document in a central location.

 Based on the agreed processes, identify training requirements for project teams.

 3. Project and Portfolio Management Software

-In addition to choosing a project methodology, you need to select the right project and portfolio management software to support the process and evolve with your PMO over time.
+With the project methodology in place, you can now select the right project and portfolio management software to support your goals.

 Launching a Project Management Office

 This article is part of a four-part series, which looks at how to establish a successful PMO.
 If you want to jump to another part of the process, just follow the links below:

 - Launching a Project Management Office: Assessment and Strategy

 - Launching a Project Management Office: Implementation and Improvement